 Algorithms for Molecular Biology offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Algorithms for Molecular Biology, BioMed Central and PubMed Central and will also be included in PubMed.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Algorithms for Molecular Biology, BioMed Central and PubMed Central and will also be included in PubMed.

 Online publication in Algorithms for Molecular Biology gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Promotion and press coverage

 Articles published in Algorithms for Molecular Biology are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Algorithms for Molecular Biology's pages and on the BioMed Central homepage.

 In addition, articles published in Algorithms for Molecular Biology may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Algorithms for Molecular Biology.
 A list of articles recently press-released by journals published by BioMed Central is available here.